joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 ![](./ImageForDocumentation/StepForLoadingToCypressFx3/0-3.png)
 **Note** Given the fact that for our application, we are ___only configuring___ CyUSB 3014 board in stream_out mode( read from CyUSB3014 to FPGA) and only use stream_in mode for ___debug___, we assign a larger size on the ***stream_out*** fifo.
 Thus, we allocate a bigger FIFO size for stream_out compare to the instruction in [An65974](./ReferenceDataSheet/Infineon-AN65974_Designing_with_the_EZ-USB_FX3_Slave_FIFO_Interface-ApplicationNotes-v17_00-EN.pdf) document.
 For more detail, please refer to **page 36** of [An65974](./ReferenceDataSheet/Infineon-AN65974_Designing_with_the_EZ-USB_FX3_Slave_FIFO_Interface-ApplicationNotes-v17_00-EN.pdf) document.

-By now, the content of __slfifosync__ should be nearly identical to the [existing configuration ](./CypressFx3Configuration/SlaveFifoSync/). **Note**: The content of the file could vary due to different firmware version in the feature, but the overall code should be similar.
+By now, the content of __slfifosync__ should be nearly identical to the [existing configuration ](./CypressFx3Configuration/SlaveFifoSync/). **Note**: The content of the file could vary due to different firmware versions in the feature, but the overall code should be similar.

 Choose **Release** build mode and build the